morey-tech/managed-argocd-lab-template/README.md

 2. In the "General" section, find "Declarative Management" and enable it by clicking the toggle.

     Declarative Management enables using the Akuity Platform with the App of Apps pattern (or ApplicationSets) by exposing the `in-cluster` destination.
-This means an Application will be able to create other Applicaions in the cluster hosting Argo CD.
-You will work with this later in the lab.
-In the open-source installation of Argo CD, this is exposed by default because you host it on your own cluster.
+Using the `in-cluster` destination means an Application can create other Applications in the cluster hosting Argo CD.
+You will work on this later in the lab.
+The open-source installation of Argo CD exposes this by default.

 3. In the top right, click "Save".

 4. On the inner sidebar, under "Security & Access", click "System Accounts".

 5. Enable the "Admin Account" by clicking the toggle and clicking "Confirm" on the prompt.

-    Enabling the `admin` accoun permits logging in through the UI.

 6. Then, for the `admin` user, click "Set Password".